Russell Wilson: Broadcasting career

+On June 1, 2026, Wilson accepted a deal with CBS Sports to join its Sunday pregame show.

 Baseball career

 After graduating from high school, Wilson was selected by the Baltimore Orioles as the fifth pick in the 41st round (1,222nd overall) of the 2007 MLB draft.
 The Orioles considered Wilson a talent worthy of the first ten rounds and offered him a $350,000 signing bonus, the third-largest they offered a draftee that year after Matt Wieters ($6 million) and Jake Arrieta ($1.1 million).
 Wilson instead chose to attend NC State that fall.
 In a 2008 interview, Wilson said, "I was leaning towards [entering the draft], but a college education is something you'll always have."

 College baseball

 Wilson was a member of the NC State Wolfpack baseball team from 2008 to 2010, and in the summer of 2009 played for the Gastonia Grizzlies, a collegiate summer baseball team in the Coastal Plain League.
 He hit .282/.384/.415 with five home runs and 30 runs batted in (RBIs) during his collegiate career.